TommyChangUMD/ros-humble-ros1-bridge-builder/README.md

   # **[OPTIONAL]** If you want to build grid-map support:  (bridging the ros-humble-grid-map package)
   docker build . --build-arg ADD_grid_map=1 -t ros-humble-ros1-bridge-builder

+  # **[OPTIONAL]** If you want to build an example custom message:
+  docker build . --build-arg ADD_custom_msgs=1 -t ros-humble-ros1-bridge-builder
 ```
-*Note: Don't forget to install the necessary `ros-humble-grid-map` packages on your ROS2 Humble if you choose to build the bridge with the `grid-map` support added.
+- Note: Don't forget to install the necessary `ros-humble-grid-map` packages on your ROS2 Humble if you choose to build the bridge with the `grid-map` support added.
+- Note2: For the custom message example, there is no pre-build package for ROS2 Humble so you will need to compile it from the source.
+See "Check example custom message" in the Troubleshoot section.

 ## How to create ros-humble-ros1-bridge package:
 ###  0.)
 Start from the latest Ubuntu 22.04 ROS 2 Humble Desktop system, create the "ros-humble-ros1-bridge/" ROS2 package: